goji vegan hotel Rhodes

 Map – Rhodes

-As I mentioned earlier, this is an honest review of our stay at Goji Vegan Hotel in Rhodes, we were not given a free stay to post a review.
-We believe in supporting vegan businesses as far as possible and paid a regular price for accommodation at the hotel.
+As I mentioned earlier, this is an honest review of our stay at Goji Vegan Hotel in Rhodes, we were not gifted a stay to post a review.
+We believe in supporting vegan businesses as far as possible.
 However, Goji Vegan Hotel was kind enough to upgrade our stay to a half-board on this occasion.

 3 Comments